 Gerrymandering Tilts Political Power: Lesson 2

-In this lesson, students will experiment with interactive maps to see both historical and contemporary changes to the balance of power among states and discover who has the power within those states to redraw the lines.
+Students will experiment with interactive maps to see both historical and contemporary changes to the balance of power among states and discover who has the power within those states to redraw the lines.
 These activities ask students to examine primary sources, pose questions for investigation and gather additional narratives.

 From Women’s Suffrage to the ERA

-In this lesson, students will examine the history of the E.R.A. and develop a claim, using evidence gathered from a variety of sources to support their answer.
+This lesson explores the Equal Rights Amendment, which was proposed in 1923, and sparked debate from its very beginning, even among many of the women who had worked together for suffrage.
+Students will examine the history of the E.R.A. and develop a claim, using evidence gathered from a variety of sources to support their answer.

 The Civil Rights Movement Expands: Busing